pokle/purescript-vanilla/DESIGN.md

         - server: Generate a string (for a quick js-less initial render, for crawlers)
         - browser: Interact with the DOM (Event listeners, modify the DOM)

+- Connection this all sounds like D3! https://d3js.org

 # DOM modifications
 Only need to happen in the browser.
 Server side code only needs to render a string.